 Fleas start out as eggs, which are white and around half a millimetre long.
 A female flea will lay 4-8 eggs after each blood meal and can lay around 500 eggs in her lifetime.
 Eggs are usually laid between the hairs of the host animal or in their bedding material.
 The eggs are not stuck in place, so they easily fall off as the animal moves around or scratches.

-In optimal conditions, flea eggs can hatch out in two days.
+In optimal conditions, flea eggs can hatch in two days.
 Flea eggs hatch quickest at 30°C and relative humidity over 70%.
 Most of our homes are not that hot or humid, so eggs may take longer to hatch.

 Once a flea hatches, it emerges as a larva.
 The larvae look like little white worms, and are significantly bigger than the adult fleas - sometimes up to 5 mm in length.
 The larvae don't bite, but eat flea dirt - the dried blood the adult fleas defecate.

 The larvae go through three stages of growth.
 This can take 1 to 2 weeks or several months, depending on the availability of food, temperature, and humidity.
-The larvae need relative humidity between 45% to 95% to grow.
+The larvae need a relative humidity between 45% to 95% to grow.

 To become adults, they spin a cocoon known as a pupa.
 Inside, they change into adults.
-This can take as little as four days, or as long as 170 days.
+This can take as little as four days or as long as 170 days.
 Fleas can stay dormant in empty houses and emerge once they feel the vibrations and warmth of nearby hosts.

 Inside these cocoons, the fleas are immune to pesticides.